Ascentul/Ascentul/docs/NUDGE_SYSTEM_OVERVIEW.md

 - **Optimization approach**:
   - Query `agent_preferences` table instead (smaller, filtered dataset)
   - Use index-based filtering to push logic to database layer
-  - Implement cursor-based pagination for very large datasets
+  - Implement cursor-based pagination for large datasets

-**Performance Bottleneck #2: Serial User Processing**
+### Performance Bottleneck #2: Serial User Processing

 - Each eligible user is processed one-by-one in a for loop
 - **Current capacity**: Acceptable for <500 active users (~100 seconds)
 - **Convex action timeout**: 10 minutes (plenty of headroom)